By: Author John Cunningham. Published: 2021/06/15 at 11:55 am

 Refit – Refit gas line and refit carburetor housing covers.

-It’s advisable to drain the carburetor bowl also, although all engines will have some type of gas filter fitted, grit still makes it through to the bowl.
+It’s advisable to drain the carburetor bowl also; although all engines will have some type of gas filter fitted, grit still makes it through to the bowl.

 How To Drain Snowblower Carburetor Bowl

-If you are that soldier, you’ll need to replace the bowl seal.
+You’ll need to replace the bowl seal.

-To clean the bowl follow these steps:
+To clean the bowl, follow these steps:

 Begin by turning the gas tap off.

-Bowl Drain Type – Remove the bowl drain bolt on left to conveniently drain the contents of the bowl.
+Bowl Drain Type – Remove the bowl drain bolt on the left to conveniently drain the contents of the bowl.